African art > African mask, tribal art, primitive art > Zamble mask

 Watch the video

-Among the Mande group in the south, central Ivory Coast, on the banks of the Bandama, the Gouro are organized into lineages, and are the western neighbors of the Baoulé who have borrowed many features from their African tribal art creations.
-Animists, they have used since the 1950s a family of masks associated with the Zaouli dance.
-Indeed like the African Goli masks of the Baule, the Guro mask set, relating to the genies of nature, comes in two zoomorphic masks followed by a third anthropomorphic one, which is considered the wife of the zamblé mask, the Gu.
-These masks are owned by families practicing lineage ancestor worship, who make ritual and sacrificial use of them in order to attract divine blessings.
+Among the group of Mande from the south, in the center of Côte d'Ivoire, on the banks of the Bandama, the Gouro are organized into lineages, and constitute the western neighbors of the Baoulé who borrowed several characteristics from their African tribal art creations.
+Animists, since the 1950s they have been using a family of masks associated with the Zaouli dance.
+Indeed, like the African Goli masks of the Baoulé, the set of Guro masks, relating to the geniuses of nature, comes in two zoomorphic masks followed by a third anthropomorphic, which is considered to be the wife of the mask zamblé, the Gu.

 Priest and diviner share the predominant ritual functions among the Guro.
-The secret associations worship the genies of nature, through the masks in which the spirits are supposed to reside.
-Their protective spirits called zuzu were worshipped through statues placed on altars.
-The masks gu, gye and dye, in the hands of notables, were only displayed during major funerals or the enthronement of a chief (Kerchache)
+Secret associations worship the geniuses of nature, through the masks in which the spirits are believed to reside.
+The gu, gye and dye masks, in the hands of notables, are only exhibited during major funerals or the enthronement of a chef.
+(Kerchache)

 This item is sold with its certificate of authenticity